AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 "Adrien starts each of his projects with careful planing and I was invited to join in before both bowling and front-end API challenges.
 During the process Adrien has demonstrated his abilities of modelling user interaction.
 We have used Realtime Board during both sessions for diagraming and general brainstorming.
 I would very happily work with him again!"

+Kwaku - Student at Makers

+"I saw Adrien very easily diagram the shape of our Acebook challenge using RealTimeBoard, a tool that he used in the past but he improved his skills using it to draw accurate diagrams."

+Clare - Student at Makers

+"During the process review, I have seen Adrien making a very simple diagram but meaningful before he started to write the tests."

 ---

 ### I can refactor anything

 Refactoring, this is modifying the code so it is better in different ways but the input and output stay the same.
 Basically this is doing the same thing in a better way.

-Firstly this is about knowing what is good and bad where the compromises should be made.
+This is about knowing what is good and bad and where the compromises should be made.

 For example the best is to have a code that is easy to read and also short, but the fact that we keep it short does not mean that we allow ourselves to be misunderstood for the sake of being short.

-For example an Object is usually a noun, a method is usually a verb and both of them should be coherent and be understood by any software developer that is going to read your code.
+Then there are some best practices, an Object is usually a noun, a method is usually a verb and both of them should be coherent and be understood by any software developer that is going to read your code.
 To choose those nouns and verbs we usually use those from requirements and user stories.
-During the refactoring, we can verify that we are using the right words.
+During the refactoring, we can verify that we are using the most relevant words.

-If we take the example of the Bank, here is the first line of the acceptance criteria:
+If we take the example of the Bank test, here is the first line of the acceptance criteria:

 ````md
 Given a client makes a deposit of 1000 on 10-01-2012
 ````

-Here we can see the verb make a deposit, the nouns like amount, date, transaction, bank_account, client that may be familiar with this line, then different design are possibles.
+Here we can see the verb 'make a deposit', the nouns like 'amount', 'date', 'transaction', 'bank account', 'client' may be familiar to anyone reading this this line, then different design are possibles.

 [Link to the Bank test in Ruby commits](https://github.com/AdrienFabre/bank_tech_test_ruby/commits/master)

 Here you can see several commits with few having the word 'refactor' inside.
 Some of the refactoring may come from messages coming from a linter, in that case [Rubocop](https://github.com/rubocop-hq/rubocop), it will check that I am respecting the best practices of this language.
 Or I may get some external information from the badges I integrated in my readme, if [Travis](https://travis-ci.org/) is passing, if the coverage is 100% with [Coveralls](https://coveralls.io) and if the maintainability is A with [Codeclimate](https://codeclimate.com), those are usually signs that the code has been refactored.

 However there are choices that are made that are less obvious.
-For example for the Bank-test, I limit the size of the Printer methods by separating them, making sure each method respect the Single Responsibility Principle and stays DRY (Do not Repeat Yourself).
+For example for the Bank test, I limit the size of the Printer methods by separating them, making sure each method respect the Single Responsibility Principle and stays DRY (Do not Repeat Yourself).

 ````ruby
 class Printer